EthanArbuckle/vcam-ios/README.md

-VirtualCamera tweak for iOS 17.
+VirtualCamera tweak.
 Replaces the camera's image/video output with an arbitrary image or video file.
+Tested on iOS 15 - 17

 This works by hooking into `mediaserverd`, which is responsible for, among other things, connecting to the camera hardware and forwarding image data to interested clients (such as user-installed apps).
 VCam works in apps even if they don't have tweak injection